ENDOMETRIOSIS AWARENESS MONTH

 HOW TO OBSERVE #EndometriosisAwarenessMonth

 Learn more about the causes of and treatments for endometriosis.
 Use #EndometriosisAwarenessMonth and EndoMarch to share on social media.
 Here are some other ways you can participate this month.

 - Speak up.
 It’s easy, and it’s effective.
 If you raise your voice about important issues like this, people will listen.
 Get talking.

 - Be a part of something.
-There are tons of endometriosis awareness events that take place in communities all over the country, all year long.
+Attend endometriosis events hosted in communities all over the country, all year long.
 Find one near you and attend.

-The movement of Endometriosis Awareness began in 1993 when Mary Lou Ballweg was one of eight women who founded it; first as a week-long time to recognize those suffering with endometriosis.
-Eventually, this blossomed and grew into Endometriosis Awareness Month that’s now observed every year in the United States.
+The movement of Endometriosis Awareness began in 1993 when Mary Lou Ballweg was one of eight women who founded it.
+It first started as a week-long time to recognize those suffering from endometriosis.
+Eventually, the observance blossomed and grew into Endometriosis Awareness Month that’s now observed every year in the United States.